latticexyz/mud/packages/ri/contracts/src/systems/README.md

 - Systems must implement the `ISystem` interface.
 - Systems must declare an ID following this pattern: `uint256 constant ID = uint256(keccak256("<UNIQUE SYSTEM IDENTIFIER>"));`
+- System contracs must be named exactly the same as the file containing them.